Deportation in the second Trump administration: Transportation

 Los Angeles Metro saw a 10% to 15% decline in bus and rail ridership from June 6 to June 20, 2025, following immigration raids in the Los Angeles area.

 Statistics

 U.S. Immigration & Customs Enforcement has a webpage with statistics of its "enforcement and removal operations".
 It says it is "updated quarterly", but As of as of June 2025, it had not been updated since the previous year-end (before Trump took office).
 One study by the Center for Immigration Studies suggested that from January to July 2025, the total foreign-born population of the United States fell by 2.2 million, including 600,000 non-citizens with legal status.
 However, researchers cautioned that the limited sample size of this survey and the reluctance of immigrants to respond to surveys in a time of increased enforcement may have led to survey results that over-state the impact of Trump's deportation policies.
+The New York Times reported in January 2026 that an estimated total of 500,000 people were deported in 2025, with a little more than half that number apprehended at the US border, and the remainder arrested inside the country.

 When Trump took office, ICE began posting its statistics on X.